-The perils and potential power of procrastination – and how to harness it to your advantage.
+There are perils and power in procrastination – so how can we harness it to our advantage?

 Hamlet, the procrastinating prince; Shakespeare’s poster boy for ditherers.